 Happy International Women's Day!

-Today is International Women's Day, and I am determined to take a break from all of the gloom and devastation I so often feel these days when I think about the state of things.
+Today is International Women's Day, and I am determined to take a break from all of the gloom and doom I so often feel these days when I think about the state of things.
 Instead, I am going to spend today thinking celebratory thoughts about the l contributions of individuals and communities who are grinding away against the patriarchy in a myriad of important ways every damn day.

 I have identified as a feminist for as long as I can remember.
 It has been a crucial piece of my identity since I was a teenager.
 Since becoming a mother, that identity has shifted and stretched in some important ways.
-After years of being engaged in academic work that examined and challenged patriarchal and racist power structures, I suddenly felt cut off from that world and that work.
+After years of being engaged in academic work that examined and challenged patriarchal and racist power structures, I suddenly felt cut off from that world and that work after my first child was born.
 Alone in my house in the suburbs, unable to drive, totally exhausted and consumed by the work of new motherhood, I felt frustrated and embarrassed that I was not doing anything to further the cause.
 I would read the Facebook updates of the writers, professors, lawyers, and teachers I love and value, and feel totally out of touch with the ideas and events outside of my own home.
 It was devastating.
 It took months and years of internal struggle and reflection to realise that I needed a new lens for understanding my place in things.

 The work that I do raising children is often tedious, invisible, and boring.
 It is also important.
 I see the tremendous amount of effort and energy that the women in my life expend trying to balance all of the different types of work they do, and I am humbled.
 I think about the women around the world trying to do the same with significantly fewer resources and less support than I am privileged to have, and I am awed.